homieiot/convention/README.md

     </tr>
 </table>

-`$type` can be any string.
+`$type` can be any Topic ID string.
 If it is not specified, the property ID is used for `$type`.
 The following predefined property types allow controllers to identify and present a property in a more distinct way:

 * "temperature": The integer or float value represents a temperature reading